Divorce is not something you planned for when you walked blissfully down

 The problem is many couples do lose sight of their family and finances

 during a divorce.
 Everything gets lost in anger and frustration.
-I encourage
+As a

 clients to stay focused and to address all the important aspects of divorce.

 Just because the marriage didn’t work out, doesn’t mean your

 family and finances have to fall apart!

 Divorce is not a time to think with your heart but to think with your head.